waldnzwrld/yarns-loom/yarns/MANUAL.md

 ### Hold pedal
 - Instead of a global latch state, each part can respond to the hold pedal in its own way
-- Screen periodically shows tick marks to show the sustain state of the 6 most recent keys (limited due to display size)
+- Screen periodically shows tick marks to show the state of the 6 newest keys, and how the hold pedal is affecting them
   - Bottom-half tick: key is manually held, will stop when released
   - Full-height tick: key is manually held, will be sustained when released
   - Steady top-half tick: key is sustained, will continue after the next key-press